forklifters/mobile-ios-sdk-releases/README.md

 *Do not add this call if you already have `Appcues.shared.identify()` implemented.*

-Uniquely identifying users will give you the most control over flow targeting, but the `anonymous` method can be used when flows aren't targeted to specific users or for initial testing.
+Uniquely identifying users will give you the most control over flow targeting, but the `anonymous` method can be used when flows are not targeted to specific users or for initial testing.

 <i>Swift</i>
 ```swift